Congratulations and welcome to the University of Kentucky!

 What to do next:

-Link blue is a directory account (user id and password) used when connecting to many campus-wide systems, including myUK, Blackboard, and APEX Degree Planner and iTunesU.
+Link blue is a directory account (user id and password) used when connecting to many campus-wide systems, including myUK, Canvas, and myUK GPS (Graduation Planning System) and iTunesU.

 Next, go to newstudent.uky.edu